Briarpatch: Remembering John W. Warnock

 Simon: Jack was a beloved professor at both the University of Saskatchewan and the University of Regina.
 What was his approach to teaching?

 Susan: Jack challenged his students to think deeply and critically about issues.
 Much of the time he was addressing a student body that was hungry to go beyond the mainstream liberal explanations about how the world works.
 The early years of Jack’s teaching career occurred during the rise of the New Left, a movement that largely originated with university students.
 Students from this era were often less interested in pursuing careers than they were in using their education to analyze their world and create change.
 Many students felt a responsibility to be activists and they were hungry for knowledge that would inform their activism.
 This was still true to some extent in 1986 when Jack returned to Saskatchewan to teach at the University of Regina.
-His approach to teaching was twofold: it was always from the perspective of political economy, and he modeled an activist approach.
+His approach to teaching was twofold: it was always from the perspective of political economy, and he modelled an activist approach.
 As a teacher, Jack embodied the idea that knowledge carries with it a responsibility to act.
 While he didn’t require his students to become activists, they often did.
 His approach was a deeply ethical one which had a profound effect on many of his students.

 As a teacher, Jack embodied the idea that knowledge carries with it a responsibility to act.
 While he didn’t require his students to become activists, they often did.
 His approach was a deeply ethical one which had a profound effect on many of his students.